chusystico/WAM/README.md

-# WAM
+# WAM: Prueba técnica
-Prueba técnica para Backend Developer
+Backend Developer - We Are Marketing